White Sox beat Blue Jays 4-1, game halted by rain in 5th

 Ryan Feierabend (0-1) allowed four runs and seven hits in four innings for Toronto in his first start in the majors since 2008.
 He struck out two and walked one.
 The Blue Jays have lost 10 of 13.

+“Our offense is swinging the bats a lot better, so I think we still had a chance,” Toronto manager Charlie Montoyo said.
+“Mother Nature says there’s no way you can play.”

-Garcia homered to left field on Feierabend’s second pitch for his second home run this season and second career leadoff drive.
+Garcia homered to left field on Feierabend’s second pitch for his second home run this season, and second career leadoff drive.

 Freddy Galvis doubled down the right field line in the second inning, and a ball boy fell over while moving out of the way of the ball.
 Brandon Drury followed with a groundout to tie it at 1.

-Yonder Alonso and Charlie Tilson singled to drive in two runs for a 3-1 lead in the bottom half.
+Alonso and Charlie Tilson singled to drive in two runs for a 3-1 lead in the bottom half.
 Alonso added another RBI single in the third.

 The Blue Jays selected Feierabend’s contract before the game from Triple-A Buffalo, where went 2-0 with a 2.70 ERA in three starts.
 He has pitched in Korea since last appearing in the majors in 2014 with the Texas Rangers.
 He entered with a career record of 2-11 with a 7.15 ERA and no road victories.
 The knuckleballer also throws a fastball and changeup.